DHS Secretary Mayorkas Says Border Situation Is Under Control

 Homeland Security Secretary Alejandro Mayorkas says the situation at the southwest border is difficult and the government is working around the clock to manage it.

-According to CBS News, more than 13,000 migrant children are in DHS custody, and thousands have been detained longer than the 72-hour legal limit.
+According to CBS News, more than 13,000 migrant children are in U.S. custody, and thousands have been detained longer than the 72-hour legal limit.

 Additional reporting by The Associated Press.